-The official personnel file for each City employee shall be maintained by the Deputy City Manager, or designee.
-Employees have the right to review their official personnel file by scheduling a specific date and time, twenty-four (24) hours in advance, with the Personnel Officer.
+The official personnel file for each City employee shall be maintained by the Deputy City Manager or designee.
+Employees have the right to review their official personnel file by scheduling a specific date and time, twenty-four (24) hours in advance, with the Deputy City Manager or designee.
 Documents designated by law as confidential shall not be subject to review by the employee.